 The field of nursing has dozens of different specialties that students can pursue once they have met the basic educational requirements to become registered nurses or licensed practical nurses.
 With additional education and training, nurses may move on to become certified nurse midwives, nurse practitioners and nurse educators, or they work in different areas of hospitals, such as geriatrics, labor and delivery, emergency room, obstetrics and many other nursing specialties.

-Specialty nurses typically need years of intensive training and education -- nurse practitioners and nurse midwives usually have completed master's- and sometimes doctorate-level educational programs, the BLS reports.
+Specialty nurses typically need years of intensive training and education.
+In some cases, your specialty may require even more education beyond a bachelor's degree. nurse practitioners and nurse midwives usually have completed master's degree, and sometimes doctorate-level education, the BLS reports.

 It doesn't take years to get started in the profession, though.
 Some nurses choose to get their start in the field by working as licensed practical nurses or licensed vocational nurses.
 LVNs and LPNs typically complete yearlong educational programs at nursing trade schools or community colleges and pass state licensing tests.
 Some LVNs choose to further their education by completing associate's or bachelor's degrees in nursing and becoming registered nurses.